quattromani/childrenssafetyimmobilizer/index.md

 -	Performing ECGs, ultrasound and CT examinations
 -	And more

+---

 <video controls style="width: 100% !important; height: auto !important;">
   <source src="/images/IMG_7031.mp4" type="video/mp4">
   <source src="/images/IMG_7031.ogg" type="video/ogg">
    Your browser does not support HTML5 video.
 </video>

 ---

-## Reduced radiation exposure
+## How can it reduce Radiation?
 The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by  **The "Q" Pediatric Position Holder** (immobilizer).

 > “Children require special attention when receiving care in the hospital environment.
 Medical imaging procedures can be lifesaving for children who are sick or injured, but children are more sensitive than adults to the radiation these procedures deliver.”